Marion, Illinois: Indigenous

+Settlement

-Following the creation of Williamson County out of the south half of Franklin County by the Illinois General Assembly, three commissioners appointed by the lawmakers met at Bainbridge, Illinois, on August 19, 1839, for the purpose of locating a new county seat as close to the center of the county as possible.
+Following the creation of Williamson County out of the south half of Franklin County by the Illinois General Assembly, three commissioners appointed by the colonial lawmakers met at Bainbridge, Illinois, on August 19, 1839, for the purpose of locating a new county seat as close to the center of the county as possible.
 The next day, August 20, they laid out a town of 20 acre with a public square about one-quarter of a mile east of the county's center, but a point on top of a slight hill of 448 ft above sea level.
 The site sat in a small open grassland known as Poor Prairie.
 For a name, they chose Marion to honor American Revolutionary War hero Gen. Francis "Swamp Fox" Marion.

 William and Bethany Benson had entered the quarter-quarter section of land that contained the future site of Marion just the previous year on September 8, 1838.
 He had lived in the county at least since 1817, and was the first settler to enter land in Poor Prairie.
 At the time the commissioners platted Marion, he had a small crop of corn and wheat growing over what became the public square.

 The Williamson County Court organized in Marion on October 7, 1839, at the Benson log cabin.
 Overflow crowds had to use pumpkins for stools.
 The federal government established a post office at Marion on January 30, 1840, and the legislature incorporated the community as a city on February 24, 1841.

-1982 tornado
+Tornadoes

 On May 29, 1982, one of the larger tornadoes in Illinois history, rated F4, hit the city of Marion and Williamson County.
-Ten people died and 200 people were injured after this tornado ripped across a 17 mi stretch.
+Ten people died and 181 people were injured after this tornado ripped across a 17 mi stretch.
 The Shawnee Village apartment complex was destroyed, and the Marion Ford-Mercury dealership sustained heavy damage.
 This tornado caused between $85 million and $100 million in damages.
 A memorial to the ten people who perished that day was later erected on the south side of Tower Square Plaza.

+An EF4 tornado struck to the south of Marion on May 16, 2025 with wind speeds reaching 190 mph.
+The tornado caused seven injuries but no fatalities.
+This tornado prompted a tornado emergency.